seancronley/FTF/src/pages/donate/index.md

 If you want to organize fund-raising and restaurants in a particular town or region, take a look at our town & regional programs page and/or contact us by email at feedthefightboston@gmail.com.

-### #3.
-The $500+ Challenge!
-(Donations for a favorite restaurant)
-Most of our donors just want to help the community; but some donors have asked if they could support a particular restaurant.
-SO... we challenge you to make a donation of $500 or more and then, if you want, to specify a specific restaurant to receive those funds.
-The restaurant must be on the list of FTFB's affiliated restaurants.
-If a favorite restaurant is not on our list, then send FTFB email at feedthefightboston@gmail.com and we'll see if we can get them on board.

-To direct funds to a restaurant: the donation needs to be $500 or more, the restaurant must be affiliated with FTFB, and then you enter the restaurant's name and location in the comment field of the GoFundMe donation form.

 ### How else can I help?
 ### Spread the word​: